gnicol/GitSwarm/perforce_swarm/doc-ce/workflow/helix_mirroring/enable.md

 ## Problems?

-If you encounter problems with importing projects from Git Fusion, or with mirroring between GitSwarm and Git Fusion, please contact Perforce support <support@perforce.com> for assistance.
+If you encounter problems with importing projects from Git Fusion, or with Helix Mirroring between GitSwarm and Git Fusion, please contact Perforce support <support@perforce.com> for assistance.